Bw-Chan/Stormworks-Open-Source-Auth/README.md

 ![image](https://github.com/user-attachments/assets/ffb21fa9-1c03-427a-8d84-8be4627199e2)

 And then we have these commands for your admins!
-Change this depedning on what admin commands you decide to add or remove.
+Change this depending on what admin commands you decide to add or remove.